Improved Stochastic Optimization of LogSumExp: Applications

 where

-and \(\varepsilon>0\) is the regularization coefficient. \cite{genevay2016stochastic} consider a reproducing kernel Hilbert space (RKHS) \(\cH\) defined on $\cX$, with a kernel $\kappa$, and apply SGD to solve the dual problem.

-\begin{remark} [The overflow issue] The main drawback of this approach is the presence of the exponent in the dual objective (and consequently in the SGD updates, see Appendix \ref{app:sgd_dual_ot}).
+and \(\varepsilon>0\) is the regularization coefficient. {In the LSOT framework \citep{seguy2018large}, the potentials $u$ and $v$ are parameterized by neural networks and optimized via SGD.
+While Appendix \ref{subsec:eot_literature} contains a more detailed literature review, we briefly position LSOT among other solvers to motivate its selection as a baseline.
+LSOT offers two key advantages relevant to our goals: it is \textbf{less computationally intensive} than modern solvers requiring adversarial training \citep{korotin2023neural,gushchin2023entropic,asadulaev2024neural} or iterative Langevin dynamics \citep{mokrov2024energyguided}, and it supports a \textbf{general cost function}---contrary to other efficient solvers like \citep{korotin2024light} tailored to the quadratic cost.
+Therefore, to solve eOT with a general cost function under modest computational constraints, we adopt the LSOT framework as our primary baseline.
+In Appendix \ref{subsec:eot_rkhs} we also compare to \citet{genevay2016stochastic}, who use an RKHS parametrization for the potentials $u$ and $v$.} \begin{remark} [The overflow issue] The main drawback of this approach is the presence of the exponent in the dual objective (and consequently in the SGD updates).
 Specifically, exponents are prone to floating-point exceptions \citep{goldberg1991every}, especially if the regularization parameter \( \varepsilon \) is relatively small, which is often the case.
 For example, if \( \varepsilon=0.01 \) and \( z \geq 7.1 \), then \(e^{z/\varepsilon}\) exceeds the representable range of a \textit{double-precision} (float64) floating-point number --- an \textit{overflow} happens.
 When single precision (float32) is used, an overflow happens even for \(z\geq 0.89\). \end{remark}

-\paragraph{Our approach.} If we consider instead the semi-dual formulation and use the approximation \eqref{eq:F_rho_dual}, we arrive at the problem
+\paragraph{Our Approach.} If we consider instead the semi-dual formulation and use the approximation \eqref{eq:F_rho_dual}, we get the problem